 - Got Patience?
 If your answer is "No" - seeking out last minute cruise deals might be a better option for you.

 - Oftentimes there are fabulous deals to be found, but will offer fewer booking options- such as your choice of deck (floor), choice of stateroom (interior, porthole, balcony, suite).
-Alternatively waiting until last minute simply means accepting what they have available, which is perfect if you're simply looking for a spot on the ship to check out the destinations on the itinerary.
+Alternatively waiting until last minute simply means accepting what they have available,

 - Dirt Cheap- in the last few weeks we've seen cruises that cost as little as $27 per person, per day.
 Where else are you going to find nice hotel accommodations, entertainment and all you can eat food for $27?!
 (If you know of a place, please share it in the comments below, we want to know about it!!)
 Here is an example Cruise I just found for $27 per person:

-More Tips for Finding Cheaper
+More Tips for Finding Cheaper Rates

 - Book in the Off-Season - meaning don't wait until your kids Spring Break vacation from school and expect to find an amazingly cheap deal.
 Book Alaskan Cruises in the Spring to save, Caribbean Cruises in the Fall or winter months, etc

 - Book in Groups- Do you have a Church group, book club, reunion, wedding, etc?
-Generally if you can get a group together of 16 or more people, you can receive excellent discounted rates in addition to the deals that can be found online by searching the individual sites of each cruise line.
+Generally if you can get a group together of 16 or more people, you can receive excellent discounted rates in addition to the deals that can be found online by

 - Choose your Ship Wisely- while it may be great to book on the latest and greatest Ship, it's going to be less expensive to choose a more seasoned ship instead.
 Do you really need to be on this years latest model or will you have just as much fun on a ship that is 3 or 4 years old